sahilmalhotra0510/io/coders/dev.md

 -->

 2. **React for Pulling API data into static JSON files**
 Copy how our [EPA widgets](../../io/charts/) save static JSON files by using <code>npm run download</code> and apply to the openEPD Building Transparency API.
-You may need a bearer token - see our [openEPD pull notes](../../io/template/feed/).
+Register in the BuildingTransparency.org site to get a bearer token - see our [openEPD pull notes](../../io/template/feed/).
 Change from [toy json](../template/feed/toy100.json) to the new static files to speed up <a href="../../../io/template/feed/">Building Transparency API Display</a>
 <!--- 1st and 3rd Tuesday of the month at 7 PM ET<br>-->

 3. **React form for saving profile edits directly to GitHub**
-We’re updating the Italian PublicCode-editor to add code devloped by Code for America to edit YAML files directly on GitHub. <a href="../../community/projects/#profile-editor">Project Details</a>
+We’re updating the Italian PublicCode-editor to add code devloped by Code for America to edit YAML files directly on GitHub. <a href="../../community/projects/#profile-editor">Project Details</a>  Are there any good starting points for forms that update [.mdx](https://mdxjs.com/) files directly on GitHub?
+MDX is used in our [Engine-Storybook](https://github.com/localsite/engine-storybook) repo.